-Ensure all 5/8" hose connections use two hose clamps rotated 180 degrees with the screw heads facing the same direction.
-Remove any flash on the Hose Barb fittings using fine sandpaper.
+Ensure all 5/8" hose connections use two hose clamps rotated 180 degrees with the screw heads facing the same direction (this ensures a good seal).
+Hose Barb fittings should not have a line of flash from the mold sections.
+If flash exists, remove the flash and sand down with fine sandpaper.
 Refer to page 2.4 for proper tube fitting instructions.